23 August , 2025

 Högalid Church: National Romantic-Art Nouveau fusion

-A notable architectural and cultural landmark, Högalid Church (Högalidskyrkan) is situated in the bustling Hornstull neighborhood of Södermalm, Stockholm.
+A notable architectural and cultural landmark, Högalid Church (Högalidskyrkan) is in the bustling Hornstull neighborhood of Södermalm, Stockholm.

 Designed by the renowned architect Ivar Tengbom, this amazing church features a unique fusion of Art Nouveau and National Romantic styles and was built between 1917 and 1923.